aktcope4066/semGroup18/use-cases/usecase04.md

 ### Goal in Context

-*As a member of the organization, I want to access a report of all cities in the world organized by population from largest to smallest.
-So that I can understand urban population dynamics and plan for resources accordingly.*
+*As a Urban Planning Specialist, I want to access a report of all cities in the world organized by population, from largest to smallest, so that I can understand urban population dynamics and plan resource allocation more effectively.*

 ### Scope